selenashe/selenashe.github.io/_pages/about.md

 Hi, I’m Selena.
 I am a first-year Computer Science Ph.D. student at Stanford University, where I am rotating with [Robert Hawkins](https://rdhawkins.com/), [Cory Shain](https://climblab.org/members/cory_shain), [Christopher Potts](https://stanford.edu/~cgpotts/), and [Diyi Yang](https://cs.stanford.edu/~diyiy/).
 I am grateful to be supported by a [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf).

-I am interested in how humans and machines understand and communicate with each other: How do we maintain common grounds and negotiate responsibilities in dialogues?
-To what extent do we rely on language in all this?
-I study this using tools from both artificial intelligence and cognitive (neuro)science.
+I am interested in how humans and machines understand and communicate with each other.
+How do sounds become shared meanings and coordinated actions?
+To what extent do we rely on language in all of this?
+I study this using tools from both artificial intelligence (like building agents) and cognitive neuroscience (like neuroimaging).

 Before coming to Stanford, I spent two years as a research assistant with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) at MIT.
 Before MIT, I graduated from Haverford College with majors in Mathematics and Cognitive Science.
 During undergrad, I interned at Stanford’s Center for the Study of Language and Information ([CSLI](https://csli.stanford.edu/csli-summer-internship-program-2024)) and UMD’s Program in Combinatorics and Algorithms for Real Problems ([REU-CAAR](https://www.cs.umd.edu/projects/reucaar/)).